efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 **Output**: subsequence of scenes containing most important events in the story; video summary by merging the respective videos for the selected scenes.

-### General summarization algorithms
+## General summarization algorithms

 **Unsupervised**: _TextRank_ is one of the most well-known and used unsupervised summarization algorithms.
-The core idea is that you have units (most commonly phrases or sentences but in our case that would be scenes, i.e., small documents)
+The core idea is that you have units (most commonly phrases or sentences but in our case that would be scenes, i.e., small documents).
+You compute the pairwise textual similarity between those units -the similarity could be tf*idf or more recently cosine similarity/dot product between neural representations.
+Based on the resulting similarity matrix, you can then create a densely connected graph, where the nodes are the textual units (again, in our cases the screenplay scenes) and the edges would be the degree of similarity.
+Finally, you calculate the centrality of each such unit (i.e., how densely connected it is with all other nodes in the graph) and you select the N most central ones as your summary.
+The hypothesis for this selection is that the units that present high similarity with a lot of nodes and especially with other central ones are important enough to be included in the summary.

+**Supervised**:

 ![High Level](https://github.com/ppapalampidi/ppapalampidi.github.io/blob/master/_posts/Images/highlevel_diff-crop.pdf)